RaghavK16/Python-Automation-WhatsApp/README.md

 # Python-Automation-WhatsApp

-Using Selenium Browser Automation for sending WhatsApp Messages.
+* Using Python to send automated messages using WhatsApp Web.

+* Used "pywhatkit" package for sending the messages.